rsyslog/rsyslog/source/features.rst

 your commitment to the open source community.
 Plus, it can be financially attractive: just think about how much less it may be to sponsor a feature instead of purchasing a commercial implementation.
-Also, the benefit of being recognised as a sponsor may even drive new customers to your business!**
+Also, the benefit of being recognized as a sponsor may even drive new customers to your business!**

 -  port it to more \*nix variants (eg AIX and HP UX) - this needs